Things to Know Before Moving to New York City

 Do You Need a Car When Moving to New York?

-Are you thinking about shipping your car?
+Are you thinking about transporting your car across the country and booking auto shipping services?
 If you prefer driving on your own, make sure you know how car shipping works and consider getting insurance for your vehicle.
 It is better to be safe than sorry because, according to the City Police Department, there are around 19,000 driving accidents in a month.

 You should know that a gallon of gas here will cost you $3.08, and if this is too expensive for you, don’t leave your bike in storage, use it instead to get around.
 Here’s how to go about it.